cakemanny/cakemanny.github.io/_posts/2024-07-06-computing-stack-maps.md

 _gc-points_ occur at every function call and every use of the `new` operator.
-Why is that? `new` allocates memory for a struct, and so may require a collection to free up some space on the heap, and any function may also contain uses of `new`.
+Why is that? `new` allocates memory for a struct, and so may require a collection to free up some space on the heap.
+Any function may also contain uses of `new`, so any call to one may also result in a collection.
 It may be possible rule out calls to leaf functions that don't use `new` but let's not worry about that for now.